Skip to main content

 Workaround: Claude optimizes queries, but massive data pulls may hit limits.
 Plan accordingly for large-scale operations.

-Some features that were "upcoming" when Cowork launched have now shipped.
-Here is what's delivered and what remains on the horizon.
+Many features that were "upcoming" when Cowork launched have now shipped.
+Here is what has been delivered.

 The connector ecosystem has matured significantly: